Explainer: How does Japan's yield curve control work?

 Under attack from investors betting on a rate hike, the BOJ doubled the band in December to 0.5% above or below zero and ramped up bond buying to defend the ceiling.

-Investors broke the 0.5% cap on Friday, spurring expectations the BOJ would have to take more drastic steps.
+Investors broke the 0.5% cap for a third consecutive session on Tuesday, spurring expectations the BOJ would have to take more drastic steps.

 PITFALLS?